usedhondacivic/usedhondacivic.github.io/posts/raymarching/content.md

 *insert demo*

+### Calculating Normals

+Suppose we want to render a light in our scene.
+Using ray marching we can calculate the point $p$ on the scene that a ray of light hits, but for a realistic effect we also need to know which way it's going to bounce.
+If we know what direction the surface is facing at point $p$, we can use simple geometry to determine the angle of reflection, but how do we calculate the direction of the surface?

+If you've gotten this far in the article you probably know that the "surface direction" I'm referring to is formally known as a normal vector, and is defined as a vector orthogonal to the scene at a point.

+You can also think of the normal vector as the direction you travel to increase your distance from the surface as quickly as possible.
+This interpretation is very convenient when working with SDF's because it implies that the gradient of the SDF is normal to the scene.
+For those unfamiliar with multi-variable calculus, the gradient of a function is the multi-dimensional analog of the derivative.
+It is a vector quantity who's value in each dimension is the rate of change of the function with respect to that direction.
+We can use finite differences to cheaply calculate the gradient, then use that for our lighting calculations.

+*insert code snippet*

+*insert graphics demo*

+You may have noticed that this method assumes nothing about the contents of the scene.
+Because of it's generality this lighting will work on any subject, no matter how complex.

 ### Fractal Distance Fields

 Many fractals have efficient approximations to their distance fields, allowing them to be rendered in real time.
 The derivation is beyond the scope of this article (see the references below for more info), but the results are too mesmerizing to not feature in this writeup.